LouisDarko/Ebola_research/README.md

 ## trained model

-The python script used to build the CNN model for this study can be found inside the model folder

 <details>

+The python script used to build and train the CNN model for this study can be found inside the model folder

 ## Disclaimer